 A solder ball is a glob of solder that can serve to connect a chip package and a PCB.
-You can also use solder boards to connect stacked packages in multichip boards.
+You can also use solder boards to connect stacked boxes in multichip panels.

 They can be mounted on circuitry boards manually or through automated equipment.
 Their placement is usually secured through a tacky flux.

 However, solder balls are a double-edged sword.
 Solder balls are also the most common defect that detracts from SMT assembly processes.
 A solder ball placed within 0.13mm of traces, or that is wider than 0.13mm in diameter violates the principle of minimum electrical clearance.

 The errors that can cause a solder ball to bring about defects in an assembled PCB are innumerable.
 According to IPC, solder balls do not cause defects long as they're held firmly in place.
 This article examines the good, the bad, and the ugly of solder balls.

 Solder balls are also called a solder bump or solder sphere, due to their geometry.
 A solder ball is a spherical piece of soldering used to connect chip packages to PCB.